I spoke quietly to Lincoln as I was putting him to bed last night.

 What is one thing you could have done better today?

 This is another one we haven’t started asking regularly but only because we haven’t talked about the idea of “better” with Lincoln yet.
 In the next few months I’m excited to introduce it as a way to reflect on the day and make tomorrow just a little bit better.
-I love teaching personal improvement at such a young age and helping Lincoln learn the lesson that the one person he need to compare himself to is him the day before.
+I love teaching personal improvement at such a young age and helping Lincoln learn the lesson that the one person he needs to compare himself to is himself.